martinrist/reactive-with-rxjs-bacon/content.md

 # Switching to RxJS

-- RxJS is the JavaScript implementation of [Reactive Extensions](http://reactivex.io)
+- RxJS is the JavaScript implementation of <a href="http://reactivex.io" target="_blank">Reactive Extensions</a>

 --

-- In contract to Bacon.js, Reactive Extensions is an API
+- In contrast to Bacon.js, Reactive Extensions is an API

 --